PDC World Cup of Darts: Format

 In the semi-finals, games had each match consisting of four singles and one doubles match – over best of seven legs.
 As before, 1 point was awarded for a singles win, and 2 points for a doubles win.
 If the score was tied 3–3, then a sudden death doubles leg took place to determine the winner.
 In the final, the match consisted of four singles and one doubles match – over best of 13 legs.
 As before, 1 point was awarded for a singles win, and 2 points for a doubles win.
 If the score was tied 3–3, then a sudden death doubles leg took place to determine the winner.

 In 2013, a new format was created.
 The 24 teams were put into groups of 3, which each contained one of the top 8 seeds, plus two other teams.
 The teams played each other in best of 9 doubles matches, with the top 2 in each group progressing to the last 16.
 The last 16 also used the same best of 9 doubles format.

 In the quarter-finals onwards, the matches began with two best of 7 leg singles matches.
 If one team won both singles matches, they were declared the winner, if each team won one match each, a best of 7 doubles match would decide the winner.
 In the final, there would be four best of 7 leg singles matches (if needed), with a point for each win, with a 7 leg doubles decider, if the singles matches ended making the score 2–2.

 In 2014 and 2015, the field extended to 32 teams, with the top 16 teams being seeded, and each playing a best of 9 doubles match to begin.
 After that, the format was the same as the later stages of the previous tournament with two best of 7 leg singles matches.
 If one team won both singles matches, they were declared the winner, if each team won one match each, a best of 7 doubles match would decide the winner.
 In the final, there would be four best of 7 leg singles matches (if needed), with a point for each win, with a 7 leg doubles decider, if the singles matches ended making the score 2–2.
 In 2015, the final was tweaked, so that the doubles match would be the third match.

-The format has stayed the same ever since, with the only major change being in 2016, when only the top 8 teams were seeded, rather than the top 16.
+The format remained the same until 2023, with the only major change being in 2016, when only the top 8 teams were seeded, rather than the top 16.